 There is Workplace Toxicity

 A nonprofit is just like any other company.
-Personalities can clash and poor management can cause good people to quit.
+Personalities can clash and poor management can cause good people to quit even a nonprofit organization icon.
 Managers within nonprofit companies need to be aware of their workplace cultures and take steps to ensure transparency, trust, and open communication.

 A toxic work environment will also drive away your volunteers along with your paid labor.
 Disorganized or poorly-run organizations will scare off the best people – whether that means losing a few volunteers or watching your volunteer coordinator quit.